opsi-org/python-opsi/README.md

 ### Installing Requirements

-Requirements for the tests can be found in ``requirements-dev.txt``.
+Requirements for the tests can be found in ``requirements-qa.txt``.
 They can be installed with the following command:

-  pip install -r requirements-dev.txt
+  pip install -r requirements-qa.txt

-If you want to install _nose_ you can do so with the following command:

-  pip install nose

 ### Running